KyleRickels/EmergingSystems/README.md

 ### Project Summary
 ##### This project, as shown in the 7-1 state machine diagram, brought together several key components of embedded systems to prototype a Wi-Fi Thermostat.
 One of the board’s timers was used to create a task scheduler where the temperature is polled every 200 ms, the heat control state machine tics every 500 ms, and the thermostat outputs data once every second.
 In this project I used I2C to read the on-board temperature sensor.
-GPIO is used to read the temperature +/- buttons and drive on an LED indicating heat output.
+GPIO is used to read the temperature +/- buttons and drive an LED indicating heat output.
 UART is used to output thermostat data to the console, simulating communication with a server.
 ### Successes
 ##### This project showcased my ability to meet all of the design requirements without adding features outside of the project scope.
 I used best practices to ensure the project meets design standards while keeping it simple.
 ### Areas for growth